 As they grow and continue their work with fisherfolk nationally, MPP hopes to amplify the voices of members and turn the public’s attention to their fight against water and land contamination, and the human rights violations committed against displaced communities.
 Partnerships with allied organizations such as WhyHunger can help further this reach.
 Not only do these alliances provide mutual enrichment, but “being able to engage with other groups and other alliances allows for that visibility of issues affecting fisherfolk to increase,” Barbosa says.
 As the struggle continues, there remains hope that reclamation of their territories is possible.
 “With the organizing of groups like MPP, things are fragile,” Brandão says, “but people still have vigor.
 Wins are important because people are able to hold onto their land.”

-Elena Seeley is a communications intern at WhyHunger.
-She is pursuing a Master’s in Food Studies at NYU.
+This post was written by Elena Seeley, a communications intern at WhyHunger.
+Elena is pursuing a Master’s in Food Studies at NYU.